Carbon Capture and Trading

 Part and parcel with this is a sustained legislative drive to reduce the nation’s net carbon emissions, which has led to such measures as a ban on new internal combustion vehicles by 2030 and a legal requirement for tenanted property to meet a minimum set of energy efficiency standards.

-Reducing net emissions does not, however, just mean emitting less carbon.
-Certain measures can also remove carbon from the atmosphere.
-The UK was a founding participant in the EU Emissions Trading Systewhich penalises some businesses if they do not either cut emissions or buy allowances from others which have done so.
+The UK was a founding participant in the EU Emissions Trading System which penalises some businesses if they do not either cut emissions or buy allowances from others which have done so.
 Following Brexit, this was replaced by the UK Emissions Trading Scheme, whose function is similar, but which does not currently allow trading of emissions outside the UK.
-Affected businesses could previously under the EU scheme avoid a penalty by offsetting their carbon emissions with the purchase of ‘units’ of captured carbon, but these are now longer eligible and, in any case, they could only come from abroad.
 Many other businesses are legally obliged, or strongly encouraged, to publish their carbon emission figures, which allows them to be scrutinised by an ever more ecologically conscious base of consumers.
-A permit under the scheme for a single tonne of CO2 equivalent can trade for as much as £70.
+In addition, the Committee for Climate Change of 2019, building upon the Climate Change Act 2008, has given a target of net zero carbon emissions by 2050.
+This will require a wide range of measures affecting all areas of the economy, and carbon capture is a powerful tool available to help meet this goal.

-The Government has already put into place a system in which carbon removed from the atmosphere by woodland planting or peatland restoration can be ‘bought’ by businesses wanting to self-regulate their offsetting, to prepare for future legislative offsetting requirements, or to be seen as ‘green’ as possible in their marketing.
+The Government has already put into place a system in which carbon removed from the atmosphere by woodland planting or peatland restoration can be ‘bought’ by businesses wanting to self-regulate their offsetting, whether to prepare for future legislative offsetting requirements or to be seen as ‘green’ as possible in their marketing.

 The three main areas of land-based carbon sequestration are through woodland, peatland and soil.
 The first two are regulated by Government-recognised codes known as the Woodland Carbon Code (WCC) and Peatland Carbon Code (PCC).
 These provide assurance through set standards of regulation and ensure permanence of the credits sequestered.
 Woodland creation is the most common way of establishing carbon credits and is the most widely found type of unit.
 At the time of writing a Soil Carbon Code (SCC) is anticipated but not yet available.
 Soil Carbon Units (SCU) may still be purchased, but they are considered a less secure option due to the lack of standardisation in recording quantity, additionality, and permanence.